LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.tests.createAllureReport": false

 When set to `true`, the extension will automatically generate an Allure report after running tests using the "Run Tests", "Run Tests with Coverage", or "Run Project Testers" commands.
-The report can be found in the `allure-report` directory in the workspace folder where the tests were run.
 The report is generated using the `logtalk_allure_report.sh` script (on macOS and Linux) or the `logtalk_allure_report.ps1` script (on Windows).
 These scripts require Allure to be installed and available in the system path.
 The default value is `false`.

+The generated report can be found in the `allure-report` directory in the workspace folder where the tests were run.
+Open its `index.html` file to view the report (using e.g. the [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension context menu command "Show Preview").

 ## Known issues